-Fluorescent light tubes and Compact fluorescent lamps (CFL) or low-energy bulbs, as well as bulbs from projectors, are classified as hazardous waste.
+Fluorescent lamp tubes and compact fluorescent lamps (CFL), as well as bulbs from projectors, are classified as hazardous waste.
 Do not place these in the recycling or general waste bins.
 On campus the majority of fluorescent light tubes are collected centrally.
-The tubes are collected by the University approved waste contractor sent to a facility for recycling.
+The tubes are collected by the University approved waste contractor and sent to a recycling facility.

-The lamps and tubes are pre-broken, they are washed to remove contaminants, a distiller is then used to extract the elemental mercury, which is reused, and phosphor powder.
+The lamps and tubes are pre-broken, washed to remove contaminants, and a distiller is then used to extract the elemental mercury and phosphor powder.
 The glass, metals and plastics are broken down into smaller pieces, these materials are then separated and sent on to other recycling plants for further recycling, and turned into something new.

 All glass on campus is collected from bottle banks and bins by the University approved waste contractor.
-The glass is then sent to be sorted and then sent top a glass furnace to produce new glass bottles and containers.
-This remelt process can be repeated over and over again.
-This not only saves valuable natural resources but also saves energy and reduces carbon dioxide emissions.
+The glass is sent to be sorted and then sent to a glass furnace to produce new glass bottles and containers.
+This re-melt process can be repeated over and over again.
+This not only saves valuable natural resources but also saves energy and reduces overall carbon dioxide emissions.

-Smaller items (tins, cans, foil) can be placed in the mixed recycling bins which are then taken to the mixed recycling facility (See Mixed Recycling above).
+Smaller items (tins, cans, foil) can be placed in the mixed recycling bins, which are then taken to a materials recycling facility (See Mixed Recycling above).

-Larger items are collected on campus centrally or in skips and taken away for recycling.
-The metal compacted or squeezed, separated based on properties and then taken to a furnace that is specifically designed to melt that particular metal.
+Larger items are collected on campus centrally and taken away for recycling.
+The metal is compacted, or squeezed, and separated based on properties and then taken to a furnace that is specifically designed to melt that particular metal.
 After the molten metal is purified, it is cooled and solidified, then packaged to be reused.

-Waste Electrical and electronic equipment, or WEEE, are items that are powered by the mains or by batteries to carry out their primary function.
+Waste Electrical and Electronic Equipment (WEEE) items are those that are powered by the mains or by batteries to carry out their primary function.
 These should not be disposed of in the general waste.
-WEEE waste can also be deemed as hazardous waste if they contain harmful substances.
+WEEE waste can also be deemed as hazardous waste if containing harmful substances.
 These items need to be stored safely and securely to prevent pollution in line with the Hazardous Waste Regulations and to prevent risk to health.